 From my bird books I had discovered a scrub wrens nest.
 Again the scrub wren represented the undiscovered hidden part of life …… a small brown /grey bird which lived a life in the shadier sections of the forest.

 In 2003, Gerald my brother in Sydney sent me the website for Wilsons Creek Primary School where he and I went to primary school in the 1950’s ….. at www.wilsonscrk-p.schools.nsw.edu.au/. ….. the students have designed this website with help of their teacher.
 I had signed the guestbook and soon after that Susan, now a retiring teacher invited me to come and speak at the school when I was down from Brisbane.
 In 2004, I phoned Simon Cook the new principal and asked him if I could speak on Monday the 1st of November.
 He said they would be glad to have me out and speak about the school 50 years on.

-It was with some intrepidation yet excitement that that Claire drove me out to the school by 11. a.m. to meet the teachers and speak to the children at 11.30 a.m.
+It was with some intrepidation yet excitement that that Claire my daughter drove me out to the school by 11. a.m. to meet the teachers and speak to the children at 11.30 a.m.
 Claire being a trainee teacher got me to turn my whole talk into an interaction around 5-10 questions then feed in my experiences from the 1950’s when Gerald and I were there.